datstartup/ubuntuopenbox/lessons/m31-overview-of-the-installation.md

 ## Core concepts:
 ### Window Manager Vs. Desktop Environment

-To understand what Openbox actually is, it's important to know the differences between a window manager and a desktop environment.
+It's important to know the differences between a window manager and a desktop environment.

 >A window manager is the program which draws on your screen the "box" in which the program is run.
 A window manager controls how your program window works, looks and acts.
 It decides what window decorations to use and gives you a way to move the windows, hide them, resize them, minimize them and close them.
 It controls what buttons you push to do those things, and what keys you press to make those things happen.